-For violations involving alcohol, marijuana, or inhalants, students shall be referred to an FCPS alcohol and other drug (AOD) intervention program in lieu of, or in addition to, disciplinary action at the discretion of the principal
+For violations involving alcohol, marijuana, or inhalants, students shall be referred to an FCPS alcohol and other drug (AOD) intervention program in lieu of, or in addition to, disciplinary action at the discretion of the principal.

+(1) The following violations related to use or possession of alcohol, marijuana, or inhalants customarily result in school-based disciplinary action-at the discretion of the principal, up to and including a two-day in-school suspension.
+However, the principal may implement disciplinary action up to a referral to the Division Superintendent for these violations in the event that the principal determines such misconduct has substantially disrupted the instructional program, endangered the well-being of others, or follows school-based interventions initiated in response to prior violations.
+Whenever a referral to the Division Superintendent is made, the principal may suspend the student for up to ten days.

-- (1) Violations related to use or possession of alcohol, marijuana, or inhalants\customarily result in school-based disciplinary action at the discretion of the principal, up to and including a two-day in-school suspension. - (a) For a first violation related to alcohol, marijuana, or inhalants a student must participate in an FCPS tobacco and smoking intervention program to be conducted by the Student Safety and Wellness Office and may receive up to two day in-school suspension.
-Failure to attend and successfully complete the intervention program will result in a school-based disciplinary action not to exceed one day of suspension.
+(a) For a first violation related to alcohol, marijuana, or inhalants a student shall participate in an FCPS Alcohol and Other Drug intervention program to be conducted by the Student Safety and Wellness Office and may receive up to a two (2) day in-school suspension.
+Failure to attend and successfully complete the intervention program will result in a school-based disciplinary action not to exceed one additional day of suspension.
 The parent/guardian is expected to complete an information session on the prevention of substance abuse.
-The principal may not impose an out-of-school suspension or make a referral to the Division Superintendent for a first offense unless the student engaged in other misconduct, in addition to the possession or use violation, that warrants such disciplinary response. - (b) For a second or subsequent violation related to use of or possession of alcohol, marijuana, or inhalants a student will receive an in-school consequence or be suspended from school for no more than two days at the discretion of the principal.
-The principal may impose a suspension up to five days if warranted by the unique circumstances of the situation. (e.g., other acts that have concerns related to impeded learning and/or safety, third possession or use infraction without engaging in other acts).
-The principal may make a referral to the Division Superintendent and suspend up to ten days only if the principal determines such misconduct has substantially disrupted the instructional program, endangered the well-being of others, or followed school-based interventions initiated in response to prior violations.
-Whenever a referral to the Division Superintendent is made, the principal may suspend the student for up to ten days.
+The principal may not impose an out-of-school suspension or make a referral to the Division Superintendent for a first offense unless the student engaged in other misconduct, in addition to the possession or use violation, that warrants such disciplinary response.